explorable-viz/esop2025/author-response/response.md

-- _Delta compared to POPL 2022._ The reviewer asks whether the choice of moving to a DDG and query operators over the graph and its opposite, plus the new notion of "related inputs", together constitute the main delta from the prior work.
+- _Delta compared to POPL 2022._ The reviewer asks whether the choice of moving to a DDG and query operators over the graph and its opposite, plus the new notion of "related inputs", together constitute the main delta from the POPL 2022 paper.
 This is correct; these are indeed the main contributions, and each in their own way is straightforward.
 We address this in (Q1) above.

 - _Highlight that underlying idea is quite straightforward_.
 We also feel that the paper would benefit from making this clearer.
 The benefit comes from the factorisation of the POPL 2022 approach, which eases the